forresti/SqueezeNet/README.md

 If you find SqueezeNet useful in your research, please consider citing the [SqueezeNet paper](http://arxiv.org/abs/1602.07360):

     @article{SqueezeNet,
-        Author = {Forrest N. Iandola and Matthew W. Moskewicz and Khalid Ashraf and Song Han and William J. Dally and Kurt Keutzer}, Title = {SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and $<$1MB model size}, Journal = {arXiv:1602.07360},
+        Author = {Forrest N. Iandola and Song Han and Matthew W. Moskewicz and Khalid Ashraf and William J. Dally and Kurt Keutzer}, Title = {SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and $<$0.5MB model size}, Journal = {arXiv:1602.07360},
         Year = {2016}
     }